bartobri/bitcoin-toolkit/README.md

 ]
 ```

-Generate an address from a public key in qrcode format:
+Generate an address in qrcode format from a public key:

-Note that the horizontal spaces in this example are an artifact of github's markdown styling.
-Actual command output does not have these spaces.
 ```
 $ btk address --bech32 -Q 0237b921b35555af8d6c27017ec2a4c524eac53011d0a45dba227f14937a17cf3b